wandb/codesearchnet/README.md

 More context regarding the motivation for this problem is in our blog post [TODO here](#TODO-TODO).

-Our intention is not to maintain an open-source deep learning framework, but instead present an interesting machine learning problem and provide data and code so our results are reproduceable.
+Our intention is not to maintain an open-source deep learning framework, but instead present an interesting machine learning problem and provide data and code so our results are reproducible.

  ## General Architecture